 We can help with fee assistance and advice.

 Meeting the minimum admission requirements does not guarantee you entry into this course.
 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

-As part of the Victoria University Polytechnic Pre-Training Review admission process, applicants are required to complete a literacy and number assessment to identify learning support needs.
+As part of the application process, applicants must complete a Pre-training Review (PTR) and undertake a literacy and numeracy (LN) assessment to determine suitability for admission and identify support needs.

 You may be able to complete your qualification sooner through formal recognition of your existing skills.
 This is known as Recognition of Prior Learning (RPL).

 To receive RPL, we assess your previous work, education and life experiences against recognised qualifications.
 Applications for RPL can be made prior to enrolling.